MicrosoftDocs/pytorchfundamentals/intro-to-pytorch/1-introduction.md

 # Learning objectives

-- Learn the key concepts used to build machine learning models
+- Learn the key concepts used to build machine learning models
 - Learn how to build a neural network
 - Build models with the PyTorch API
 - Learn how to build a Computer Vision model